george-mcintyre/aida-pva/docs/1_12_Matlab_Code.md

 ```

 @note All examples below are written for Matlab 2012 so they are much more verbose than they need to be.
 You can
-chain the function calls together when you use them.
+chain the function calls together when you use them in matlab 2020.

 #### Exception handling
 Matlab 2012 creates an exception message that includes much of the stack trace instead of just the short